johnandersen777/johnandersen777.github.io/content/symbiosis.md

 Category: Informational                                            October 2024

-         Communication Implementations Between Earth's Symbionts:
+       Technical Specifications of Communication Networks Among Earth's Symbionts:
-       An Exploration of Endosymbiotic Relationships Guiding Humanity
+          Focusing on Magnetic and Other Subtle Fields in Endosymbiotic Relationships

 Abstract

-   This document specifies the communication mechanisms employed by Earth (referred to herein as "our Earthly Mother") to facilitate interactions between Her symbionts, with a focus on endosymbiotic relationships that influence and guide humanity.
-It aims to provide a comprehensive understanding of these natural communication protocols and their implications for human development and technology.
+   This document specifies the technical details of the communication mechanisms employed by Earth (referred to herein as "our Earthly Mother") to facilitate interactions between Her symbionts, with a focus on endosymbiotic relationships that influence and guide humanity.
+Emphasis is placed on the use of magnetic fields and other subtle biophysical fields that are less commonly known.
+The aim is to provide a comprehensive understanding of these natural communication protocols and their implications for human development and technology.

 Status of This Memo